randyjcress/pii-analyzer/README.md

 --ocr-threads        Number of OCR threads (0=auto) --max-pages          Maximum pages per PDF
---sample             Analyze only a sample of files
+--sample             Analyze only a sample of files --workers            Number of parallel worker threads (0=auto, parallel processor only)
 ```

+## Performance Optimization

+The PII Analyzer offers two levels of thread optimization:

+1. **OCR Thread Optimization**: Within the OCR extractor, threads are optimized based on file size, available memory, and CPU cores to efficiently process individual documents with multiple pages.

+2. **Parallel File Processing**: Using `pii_analyzer_parallel.py`, multiple files can be processed simultaneously, each with its own OCR thread optimization, significantly reducing processing time for large collections of documents.

 ## Development